gridclub/GRiD-Constitution/constitution.md

 - Attendance of all GRiD events
 - Right to vote in officer elections
-- Right to nominate self or other eliigile persons for executive board positions
+- Right to nominate self or other eligible persons for executive board positions
 - Right to serve in on executive board
 - Right to serve on committees
 - Right to vote in general-body referenda